nextcloud/documentation/developer_manual/core/theming.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The core filetype icons are located in /core/img/filetypes/ directory.
-Create a "filetypes" drrectory in your custom theme folder:
+Create a "filetypes" directory in your custom theme folder:
 /themes/mytheme/core/img/filetypes/

 Edit the filetype icon .svg files that you want to revise and place them in your new "filetypes" directory.